The story of Little League® began nearly a century ago. And it’s up to us to write the latest installment in an epic series, every time we play.

 The First Level: The Local Little League

-Each Little League program is organized within a community.
-As part of a league’s annual charter it establishes its own boundaries to operate and support, providing children who reside or attend school within those boundaries the opportunity to participate within the league.
+Each local Little League program is organized within a community.
+As part of a league’s annual charter, it establishes its own boundaries to operate and support, providing children who reside or attend school within those boundaries the opportunity to participate within the league.

-The local league Board of Directors, elected from and by the adult members of the league, is responsible for the day-to-day operations of the league within the rules, regulations, and policies of Little League.
-The local league is encouraged to become incorporated, but it is not required.
+The local league Board of Directors, elected from and by the adult members of the league, is responsible for the day-to-day operations of the league within the rules, regulations, and policies of Little League, as outlined by their league’s constitution and bylaws.
+The local league is an autonomous organization and encouraged to become incorporated, but it is not required.

 Although leagues may assess a registration fee, used to purchase uniforms and equipment, maintain fields, etc., the fee cannot be a prerequisite for playing.
 The Little League philosophy does not permit any eligible candidate to be turned away.
 Emphasizing the spirit of Little League, rules require that every child plays in every game.